 - $500 comprehensive deductible

-Age: Rates were calculated by evaluating our base profile with the ages 18-60 (base: 40 years) applied.
-Depending on age, drivers may be a renter or homeowner.
+Age: 40-year-old drivers are rated as homeowners.
 Four states prohibit insurers from using age as a rating factor: California, Hawaii, Massachusetts and North Carolina.